-Subramanian in 2019 carried out CFD analysis to check the aerodynamic design performance on a six bladed wind turbine system using Ansys-Fluent to predict the performance of blades at low wind velocities [4].
+Subramanian in 2019 carried out CFD analysis to check the aerodynamic design performance on a six bladed wind turbine system using ANSYS-FLUENT to predict the performance of blades at low wind velocities [4].
 He has compiled work carried out by various authors [5-11].
 Karna et al. in 2014 made a brief study on CFD analysis of an air-foil and they provided information on relationship of drag, life, forces, and its impact on airfoils [5].
-From the study, it was clear to find drag and lift forces using CFD methodology.
-The analysis of the two-dimensional subsonic flow over a NACA 0012 air-foil at various angles of attack and operating at a Reynolds number of 3×E+06 is made and the CFD simulation results showed a close agreement with the experiments, thus suggesting a reliable alternative to experimental method in determining drag and lift.
-He also explained about the wind tunnel testing method to determine air foil lift and drag forces where the process is quite laborious and costly more than CFD techniques.
-Thus, validation of the research work was done through analytical method then validation by experimental testing.
+From the study, it is clear to find drag and lift forces using CFD methodology.
+The analysis of the two-dimensional subsonic flow over a NACA 0012 air-foil at various angles of attack and operating at a Reynolds number of $3 \times E+06$ is made and the CFD simulation results showed a close agreement with the experiments, thus suggesting a reliable alternative to experimental method in determining drag and lift.
+He also explained about the wind tunnel testing method to determine air-foil lift and drag forces where the process is quite laborious and costly more than CFD techniques.
+Thus, validation of the research work was done through analytical method than validation by experimental testing.
 Optimizing wind turbine blade design for low wind speed areas on improvement of blade aerodynamics was studied by Amano et al. in 2013 [6].
-Kymarkevadiya in 2013 conducted a study on CFD analysis of NACA 4412 airfoil and concluded that at 0° pressure coefficient of upper surface indicate negative pressure [7].
-When increased the angle of attack results in decrease in the pressure coefficient on upper surface and increase on lower surface and became the maximum at 12°.
-Eleni et al. in 2012 carried out analysis of the two dimensional subsonic flow over a National Advisory Committee for Aeronautics (NACA) 0012 airfoil at various angles of attack and operating at a Reynolds number of 3×106 [8].
-The flow was obtained by solving the steady-state governing equations of continuity and momentum conservation combined with one of three turbulence models (Spalart-Allmaras, Realizable and shear stress transport (SST)).
-They validated models through the comparison of the predictions and the free field experimental measurements for the selected airfoil. overview on low power-low cost horizontal axis wind turbine for 350 watt application was proposed by Pedro et al [9] and implemented a low power horizontal axis wind turbine where the axis of rotation is parallel to the ground.
+Kymarkevadiyain 2013 conducted a study on CFD analysis of NACA 4412 airfoil and concluded that at 0° pressure coefficient of upper surface indicate negative pressure [7].
+When increase in the angle of attack results in decrease in the pressure coefficient on upper surface and increase on lower surface it becomes maximum at 12°.
+Eleni et al. in 2012 carried out analysis of the two dimensional subsonic flow over a National Advisory Committee for Aeronautics (NACA) 0012 air-foil at various angles of attack and operating at a Reynolds number of 3×10^{6} [8].
+The flow was obtained by solving the steady-state governing equations of continuity and momentum conservation combined with one of three turbulence models (Spalart-Allmaras, realizable and shear stress transport [SST]).
+They validated models through the comparison of the predictions and the free field experimental measurements for the selected air-foil.
+Overview on low power-low cost horizontal axis wind turbine for 350 watt application was proposed by Pedro et al [9] and implemented a low power horizontal axis wind turbine where the axis of rotation is parallel to the ground.
 Rotor, blades, supporting hub, and drive train were designed using computational software.
-Implemented wind turbine was tested and experimental results were obtained for 3.5m/s to 9m/s wind speed.
+Implemented wind turbine was tested and experimental results were obtained for 3.5 m/s to 9 m/s wind speed.
 In 2009, Thumthae et al. recommended the importance of optimal angle of attack for untwisted blade in wind turbine [10].
-Hence the numerical simulation of horizontal axis wind turbines with untwisted blade was performed to determine the optimal angle of attack that produces the highest power output.
-McKittrick et al. in 2001 presented a detailed report on analyzing the CFD techniques and it is found CFD methodology's can effectively predict the load characteristics of wind turbines [11].
-It was concluded that pressure distributions obtained from CFD calculations can be employed as load conditions.
+Hence the numerical simulation of horizontal axis wind turbines with untwisted blade is performed to determine the optimal angle of attack that produces the highest power output.
+McKittrick et al. in 2001 presented a detailed report on analyzing the CFD techniques and it is found CFD methodology can effectively predict the load characteristics of wind turbines [11].
+It is concluded that pressure distributions obtained from CFD calculations can be employed as load conditions.
 Reported study highlighted two areas in CFD which require for investigation transition point prediction and turbulence modelling.
-The laminar to turbulent transition point was modelled in order to get accurate results for the drag coefficient at various Reynolds numbers.
+The laminar to turbulent transition point is modelled in order to get accurate results for the drag coefficient at various Reynolds numbers.